To Go Further

 To access the attributes of your objects, you can use the dot syntax (.

 ).
-In this example we associate a first name with both objects:
+In this example, we assign a first name to both objects:

 class Person